Dasaii/dasaii.github.io/_posts/2018-01-02-moshi-monsters.md

 </div>

 ### What I did
 In my time at Mind Candy I was involved in a wide variety of projects, I started working on community tools, helping to make the task of moderating 80m kids more efficient.
 Later I worked on revamping the website and the core UI of the game including registration.
-The bulk of my time was designing and prototyping mobile versions of Moshi Monsters which were unfortunately never released.
+The bulk of my time was designing and prototyping mobile versions of Moshi Monsters which were unfortunately never released - but i learnt a lot about product management and game design.
 After working on Moshi Monsters I moved onto [PopJam](/work/popjam), a creative community for kids.

 ![Moshi Mobile](/images/moshi/moshimobile.png)

 An interesting challenge when working on the UX for the main game was balancing the ease-of-use with the fun - part of the success of Moshi Monsters was exploring the game and discovering exciting new areas that weren't necessarily obvious.
-Another important area is ensuring that we're designing what the kids actually want, and dealing with the specifics of designing kids products.
+Another important aspect was ensuring that we're designing what the kids actually want, and dealing with the specifics of designing kids products (safety, regulations etc).

 <!--
 ### Creating your first monster